 Configuring Inspection Severities

 You can increase or decrease the severity level of each inspection.
-That is, you can force PyCharm Edu to display some warnings as errors or weak warnings.
-In a similar way, what is initially considered a weak warning can be displayed as a warning or error, or just as info.
+For example, you can force PyCharm Edu to display some warnings as errors or weak warnings.
+In a similar way, what is initially considered a weak warning can be displayed as a warning, an error, or just as a reference information.

 You can also configure the color and font style used to highlight each severity level.
 Besides, you can create custom severity levels and set them for specific inspections.